laravel/docs/artisan.md

 #### Passing Array Values

-If your command defines an option that accepts an array, you may simply pass an array of values to that option:
+If your command defines an option that accepts an array, you may pass an array of values to that option:

     Route::get('/foo', function () {
         $exitCode = Artisan::call('email:send', [